Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Observations and Discussion

-\item[(v)] Adopting the technique of the optimal observable we extract the inverse of the covariance matrices corresponding to each of the six kinematic observables by using the full information of all the four anomalous couplings in the $\chi^2$ as defined in equation \eqref{chisq_fifj}.
-The effect of all observables are encoded in the combined inverse covariance matrices corresponding to the hadronic and leptonic modes, respectively.
-The hadronic and leptonic combined errors and correlations are then computed in equations (\ref{cov_lum_err_0}a) and (\ref{cov_lum_err_0}b), respectively.
-We combine the $\chi^2$'s of the hadronic and leptonic mode by adding their inverse covariance matrices.
-Inverting the global $4\times 4$ covariant matrix we get the global error sensitivity with their correlations in equation \eqref{comb_had_lep_cormat} with an integrated luminosity of 100 fb$^{-1}$ data corresponding to the LHeC center of mass energy $\sqrt s \approx 1.3$ TeV.
-The global combined error sensitivity of all couplings given in equation \eqref{comb_had_lep_cormat} is of the order of $\sim 10^{-4}$ in absence of any systematic uncertainty. \item[(vi)] Lastly, we have extended our optimal analysis to include the luminosity uncertainty factor in addition to four anomalous couplings and computed the resulting covariance matrix to give the correlation matrix and absolute error with which these couplings are going to be measured.
+\item[(iii)] Adopting the technique of the optimal observable, we obtained the global combined error sensitivity of all couplings is of the order of $\sim 10^{-4}$ in the absence of any systematic uncertainty. \item[(iv)] Lastly, we have extended our optimal analysis to include the luminosity uncertainty factor in addition to four anomalous couplings.
 The increasing luminosity error reduces the sensitivity of $\left\vert V_{tb}\right\vert \Delta f_1^L$ and its correlation with other couplings.
-On combining the results from both hadronic and leptonic modes and computing global correlation matrices and errors with luminosity uncertainty at 1\% we find that the error sensitivity of $\left\vert V_{tb}\right\vert \Delta f_1^L\sim 10^{-3}$ becomes comparable to that observed in the bin analysis.
-The sensitivity is further reduced to the order $10^{-2}$ for luminosity uncertainty greater than 5\%.
-However, sensitivity of all other couplings are unchanged at $\sim 10^{-4}$.
-The variation of the sensitivity of $\left\vert V_{tb}\right\vert\Delta f_1^L$ {\it w.r.t.} luminosity for a fixed luminosity error at 1\% is also studied and given in Figure \ref{lumn:fig}, which shows that for a given luminosity uncertainty the error stabilizes for large values of the luminosity. \end{enumerate}
+On combining the results from both hadronic and leptonic modes and errors with luminosity uncertainty at 1\% we find that the error sensitivity of $\left\vert V_{tb}\right\vert \Delta f_1^L\sim 10^{-3}$ becomes comparable to that observed in the bin analysis.
+The sensitivity is further reduced to $~10^{-2}$ for luminosity uncertainty greater than 5\%.
+However, sensitivity of all other couplings are unchanged at $\sim 10^{-4}$. \end{enumerate}